-Notice the context of the passage just sited from Ezekiel 36 (also that of Deuteronomy 30:6, Ezekiel 11:19, Jeremiah 32:38-40 and Hebrews 10:16).
+Notice the context of the passage just quoted from Ezekiel 36 (also that of Deuteronomy 30:6, Ezekiel 11:19, Jeremiah 32:38-40 and Hebrews 10:16).
 “For I will take you from among the nations, gather you out of all countries, and bring you into your own land.
 THEN . . .”
 (Ezekiel 36:24).

-Satan cannot point to any rebellion in Christ to justify a claim to dominion over Him.
-He cannot claim that Christ was ever one of his subjects.
-Christ lived in a world dominated by Satan but never yielded in the slightest degree to the will of Satan, therefore the Father may legally give to His Son dominion of this earth - the dominion which Adam lost.
-Satan has no grounds upon which to base any objection (John 3:35, Matthew 28:18, Daniel 7:13-14, John 17:2).
+Satan could not point to any sin in Christ, to justify a claim to dominion over Him (as he had once claimed over Adam and Adam’s descendants).
+He could not claim that Christ was ever one of his subjects.
+Yeshua lived in a world dominated by Satan, and never yielded in the slightest degree to the will of Satan, therefore the heavenly court may legally give dominion of the earth to “the Son of Man.”
+Satan has no grounds upon which to base any objection (John 12:31, John 3:35, Matthew 28:18, Daniel 7:13-14, John 17:2).

 THE LAW OF GOD

-18. Faith which does not result in changed behavior, is not true faith but a dead counterfeit
+20. Faith which does not result in changed behavior, is not true faith but a dead counterfeit

 THE PLAN FORETOLD